Your Guide to ESG in Real Estate: What Investors Should Know

 new building according to esg in real estate

 As the real estate industry evolves and adapts to the future, every aspect of the business is changing, too.
-As a result, owners’ and investors’ priorities are evolving as climate change and community becomes more important.
+As a result, owners’ and investors’ priorities are evolving as climate change and community become more important.
 ESG principles can help investors shepherd the built environment into a more sustainable era.
 So, what is ESG in real estate investing?
 And further, how will it affect your portfolio?

 This post covers: